April 29th, 2014 |

 Leaders often describe their organization as “agile,” “nimble,” “responsive.”

 The World Health Organization estimates that more than one billion adults globally are overweight, at least 300 million of them clinically obese.
 The U.S. Centers for Disease Control and Prevention estimates more than 63% of Americans are overweight or obese.
+And these numbers may be reflected in your employees or workforce.

 It’s true that CEOs lose their jobs every year because they failed to hold their employees accountable to the performance expectations of boards and shareholders.